-- At least 42 people are killed
+- At least 42 people are killed in fighting

 - Tensions run high in the area; ethnic Pamiris have been at odds with the government

 - The region was a stronghold for Islamist rebels during a bloody civil war

 Tolib Ayombekov, a former opposition warlord believed to have been behind the killing of a top security general, surrendered to Tajik authorities early Tuesday, ending a three-week standoff, a government spokesman said.